Chicago OEMC holding public safety drill downtown Thursday

-CHICAGO (WLS) -- A public safety drill takes place Thursday in Chicago's Central Business District.
+CHICAGO (WLS) -- A public safety drill will take place Thursday in Chicago's Central Business District.

-On Wednesday, barricades were being set up in the Gold Coast to prepare for the drill.
+With barricades in place around the city's central business district, police hope to contain and prevent repeats of mass looting to businesses.

 The perimeter of the drill will be Division Street on the north, 18th Street on the south, Clark Street on the west and Lake Shore Drive on the east.